Bylaws of the Segmented Woodturners Corporation

 The Association shall have the following two classes of membership:

-Annual membership fees will be set by a majority vote of the Board.
-Payment of the annual membership dues shall cover a twelve month period starting July 1 of each year.
+Annual membership dues will be set by a majority vote of the Board.
+Payment of the annual membership dues shall cover a twelve-month period from the receipt of payment for new members or add twelve months for a current member from the date membership expires.

 ARTICLE 5 – MEMBER PRIVACY